aditiapratama1231/consumer-service/README.md

 ## Running Service
 - `go install`
 - `go get -u`
-- `go run main.go` to run the server
+- `go run main.go` to run the server.
+- After run main.go, the server ready to consume data from [more](https://github.com/aditiapratama1231/aws-stream-example)

 ## Debugging
 - Please to update `REQUEST_DEBUG` to true, to debug request traffic